ricacostt/100-days-of-code/log.md

 - ✅ my first hackathon!
 I worked in pairs to create a “Rock, Paper, Scissors” game using JavaScript;
 - 📂 presenting progress to my class on the “Rock, Paper, Scissors” project we worked on;
 - 🤝 found colleagues to exchange feedback with after the bootcamp hours.

+ ### Day 20: October 1, 2022

+**▶️Today's Progress**

+1. Refactoring and continued work on the 'Rock, Paper, Scissors' project

+2. Recap and complete two previous workshops:

+workshop 1

+- Working with variables in the console
+- Logic with conditional statements

+workshop 2

+Implementing a password control system using:
+- variables
+- if statements
+- loops
+- functions